 Getting a company to agree to use your products or services may be only half of your job.
 Once you have convinced them you can do the job they want done, you may still have to negotiate the details of the deal.
 And that chore may be more difficult than convincing the company in the first place that they need what you are selling.
 Conflicts may arise over price, delivery terms, quantities, or even the length of the contract.

-Depending on the company, the size of the contract and the negotiator, tactics that may be used may include anything from low balling you on prices, to insulting you, taking weeks to respond to your inquiries or counter-offers on price, or demanding control or rights you don't want to give up.
+Depending on the company with which you're negotiating, the size of the contract and the negotiator, tactics that might be used may include anything from low balling you on prices, to insulting you, taking weeks to respond to your inquiries or counter-offers on price, or demanding control or rights you don't want to give up.

-If the customer is a large corporation or a company that regularly buy goods or services through negotiated contracts, the contract you are initially shown is likely to be a boilerplate contract.
-Prices and terms are likely to be negotiable.
+- Be ready and willing to negotiate.
+If the customer is a large corporation or a company that regularly buy goods or services through negotiated contracts, the contract you are initially shown is likely to be a boilerplate (ie, standardized) contract, or one written by the company's attorneys to give them the most favorable terms.
+Don't assume that the bigger company won't make changes.
+Prices and terms are likely to be negotiable - but only if you negotiate them.
 The initial price offer may be just that - a first, low price, made in expectations that no matter what price is offered, you'll try to bargain it up.

 RELATED: Will You Profit by Selling to Big Companies?

 - When necessary, trade off the less important issues to win concessions on the items that are more important.
 If you sense tempers are beginning to wear thin (either yours or the customer's) hand off negotiations to your attorney to distance yourself from the negotiations.
 (Be sure the attorney knows which issues you insist on and which to trade off so your legal bill doesn't get run up unnecessarily.)